Breast Lift

 About the Procedure

-Dr Thomas performs breast lift surgery under general anaesthesia, in one of the accredited hospitals near his office.
-The procedure should take about one to two hours, depending on the amount of correction that will be done and whether other enhancements will be performed at the same time.
 During the surgery, Dr Thomas will remove excess loose skin, while repositioning the breasts at a slightly higher profile on the chest wall.
-While the surgery does not change the position of the base of the breast, it has a dramatic impact on the overall contour.
+While the surgery does not change the position of the base of the breast, it has an impact on the overall contour.
 Excess skin is also removed to create a smoother, more youthful contour.

 Dr Thomas performs many of his breast lifts as day procedures, which means you will be allowed to return home after a short time in recovery.
 Some patients may opt for an overnight stay in the hospital, providing them the additional opportunity for rest and monitoring before heading home.
 An overnight stay is particularly helpful for patients who are in need of more correction or are choosing to have more than one procedure performed at one time.
 Because general anaesthesia is nearly always used, you will need to have someone drive you home and remain with you for the first day or two after your surgery.